asankaishara/reactive-spring/readme.md

  ``TestRunner`` will create 3 connections with Flux and subscribe to ``callGet`` parallel.

+ Also can build the project as war and deploy in any application server.
+Then call the following endpoint to consume the rest service

+ ``<base url of the appliction>/consume-rest``

  while loop wait until all the results become available and print responses from the endpoints